johncmanuel/summonerssite/README.md

 ## Running the Project

+First, run `npm run packages`

-Run `npm run dev` to run the project locally.
+Then, run `npm run dev` to run the project locally.